RustyRaptor/SolvAR-Documentation/userstories.md

 #### Acceptance Test

-Run away with a transmitter object and see if the application notifies the user.
+Change user location with phone and see if the application notifies the user if emulated object is out of acceptable bounds.